- How long does it take for my profile to get approved?

 We generally approve all who meet these conditions and provide a well-defined service.
 However, we reserve the right to evaluate each profile in addition to these guidelines.

-Yes, if you have the time and motivation to work on other exiting projects while having a permanent job, Worksome is the place for you.
+Yes.
+If you have the time and motivation to work on other exiting projects while having a permanent job, Worksome is the perfect place for you.

 Yes, you are more than welcome to copy the description of yourself and your professional skills from other sites, as long as you are the author of the material.

-You are not bound to your hourly rate, and you can therefore still bid on jobs with another rate if you feel it will be better suited for your knowledge and area of expertise in the specific area of the job.
+You are not bound to your hourly rate, and you can therefore still bid higher/lower on projects if you feel it's appropriate.

 All amounts in Worksome are displayed and stated excl.
 VAT, unless specified.
 That is, you do not have to include VAT when you make an offer or enter your hourly rate.